 The symphony created by the bees as they carry out their floral visitation fills the air in the spring.

 Although the blooms only last about three weeks, they are a valuable asset to beekeepers and wild bee colonies.

 Here’s a gem that hides in plain sight.
 In fact, it doesn’t hide at all and has been flagged as an invasive species, but don’t be afraid.
 This is an invasion you may not want to dissuade.

-First and foremost, it arrived on our favorite trees for the bees list because of the valuable full course meal it offers to our bee friends.
+First and foremost, it arrived on our favorite trees for the bees list because of the valuable full-course meal it offers to our bee friends.

-The flower cluster of small white blossoms offers the bees a rich supply of nectar, and the honey you’ll get at the end of the season is divine.
+The flower cluster of small white blossoms offers the bees a rich supply of pollen and nectar, and the honey you’ll get at the end of the season is divine.
 That’s enough reason, but you get so much more by having this tree on your property.

 If you come across a Black Locust tree stump, there’ll be shoots popping out of it in no time, and you’ll be able to harvest more timber in just a few years.